tunelko/PyAuditingTool/README.md

 Come back later ... ;)

 Mini howto
 ==============

 1. First, run [install.sh](https://github.com/tunelko/PyAuditingTool/blob/master/install.sh) to meet dependencies.
 2. In the first run, the tool collects some information for integrity checks, asking you to re-run it (it's normal)

-Report formats
+Reports
 ==============
 You can create reports in several common formats: HTML, XML, CSV, TXT with --format [FORMAT] option.
 Reports will be stored on reports folder.
+HTML is the default one.

 Wiki